component-driven/component-driven-development/src/exercises/exercise03/Readme.md

 ### Getting started

-Run Styleguidist: `npm run exercise 3`.
-Use files in the `src/exercises/exercise04` folder.
+Run `npm start` and navigate to _Exercise 3_ in the sidebar.
+Use files in the `src/exercises/exercise03` folder.

 ### Result